You are here: Urology Textbook > Surgery (procedures) > Ureteroureterostomy

 - The proximal and distal end are spatulated about 7–10 mm at 180 degrees apart.

-- Sometimes complete mobilization of the kidney is necessary to obtain sufficient ureteral length for a tension-free anastomosis.
+- Sometimes, complete mobilization of the kidney is necessary to obtain sufficient ureteral length for a tension-free anastomosis.

 - Insert a ureteral stent, if you have not done preoperatively.

-- Insert a wound drainage
+- Insert a wound drainage near the ureteral anastomosis.

 - Wound closure

-Care after Ureterureterostomy
+Postoperative Care after Ureterureterostomy

 Drains and catheters: